mm-zacharydavison/claude-was-here/trash/test-claude-tracking.md

 ## Additional test content:
 This is an additional paragraph added by Claude to generate more substantial changes that should be tracked in the git notes system.
 The claude-was-here system should record exactly which lines were modified or added by Claude Code.

+## Third test iteration:
+Now testing with the updated binary that includes automatic git notes pushing functionality.
+This change should:
+1. Create git notes for this commit
+2. Automatically push the notes to remote
+3. Make them immediately available for GitHub Actions

+## Testing auto-push functionality:
+If the post-commit hook is working correctly, you should see a "📤 Pushed git notes to remote" message after committing this change.

-Let's see if the claude-was-here system properly tracks this updated contribution!
+Let's see if the claude-was-here system properly tracks this updated contribution and automatically pushes the notes!